amplication/docs/docs/custom-code/prisma-custom-attributes.md

 ```

 :::important
-The _User_ entity is always created by default for every Amplication service.
+The User entity is _only_ created for your Amplication service if you enable authentication.
 :::

 The above code snippet is an example of the `schema.prisma` file that Amplication automatically generates for your application.